mrk-its/bevy-atari/README.md

 # bevy-atari - Good Enough Atari XL/XE Emulator

 It is written from scratch in [Rust](https://www.rust-lang.org/) on the top of great multiplatform [Bevy Game Engine](https://github.com/bevyengine/bevy)
+It is still far from perfect (and won't compete with Alirra for emulation quality), but already good enough to run a lot of Atari software directly in the browser window.

 ## Features
 * Cross-platform - primary target is wasm32 running in the browser, but native executables for Linux / Windows / MacOSX can also be build.